 Good to Grow Fundraiser

 Organic seeds, popular gardening gifts, propagation kits and additional products for children!
 Fundraysia’s range of eco-friendly and sustainable products are “better for you, your family, and the environment!”
-Fundraysia set up a customised webshop for you that you direct families to in order to make their purchases.
+Fundraysia set up a customised webshop for you that you direct families to to make their purchases.
 You make 25-30% profit.

 Lifecykel – Bee Pollination, Mushroom and Microgreens Grow kits